 Located a couple of miles, out on Pier 39, is the Rogue Pub.
 The food here is really good and they do some mighty fine stouts.
 Probably the best thing about the pub is being able to sit outside on the deck, especially if you can get to the far west side, and watch the sunset.
 If there is no room you can always pop away from the pub and head down the west side of the pier and watch the sun go down.

 As vegans, it is sometimes difficult to find somewhere suitable, especially when you are staying in small towns.
 The options are often limited, but it is definitely getting easier to find good options in restaurants and supermarkets.
 When you find somewhere that is exclusively vegan or vegetarian you hit the jackpot.
 We never expected to find a place that was vegan friendly, so it was a great surprise to find the Blue Scorcher Cafe Bakery in the same building as the Fort George Brewery.
 The only drawback was that it only opened for breakfast and lunch.

 ‘At the Helm Hotel’ is located in Ilwaco, WA just across the Columbia River from Astoria.
 This 5-star hotel offers room service.
 Guests can enjoy a meal at the restaurant or a drink at the bar and free WiFi is available.

-The Norblad Hotel is a historic 90-year-old building located in Astoria, less than 5 minutes’ walk from the restaurants and shops lining the Astoria Riverwalk.
-Free WiFi access is available.
+The Norblad Hotel is a historic 90-year-old building located in Astoria, less than 5-minute walk from the restaurants and shops lining the Astoria Riverwalk.

 At the Norblad Hotel, you will find a shared kitchen.
 Other facilities offered at the property include a tour desk and luggage storage.